schulice/scut-charge-monitor-rs/README.md

 You can specify config file path, else will silently use `.env`.

-For electricity usage report, now only support [ftqq](https://sct.ftqq.com/sendkey).
-Later may support smtp.
+For electricity usage report, support [ftqq](https://sct.ftqq.com/sendkey) and smtp.
+Just set one of them or both.